zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/initiatives-overview/_index.md

 2. Select the Jira project to which the epics belong.
 3. Select the Jira epics.
 You can search by its full key or summary.
 5. Click **Add** to link the selected epics to the initiative.
-6. If you need to link epics belonging to other apps to this initiative, repeat the steps from 2 to 5, until you link all the epics.
-You can link up to a maximum of 20 Jira initiatives.
+6. If you need to link epics in other Jira projects to this initiative, repeat the steps from 2 to 5, until you link all the epics.
+You can link up to a maximum of 20 Jira epics per initiative.

 Once an epic is added, you can view the following details of the epics that you linked to the initiative:

-* Project icon - This is the icon of the Jira project that the epic belongs to.
+* Project icon – This is the icon of the Jira project that the epic belongs to.
-* **Key** - This is the key of the added Jira epic, and clicking it will take you to the Jira page of this epic.
+* **Key** – This is the key of the added Jira epic.
+Clicking it takes you to the Jira page of this epic.
-* **Summary** - This is the summary of the added Jira epic.
+* **Summary** – This is the summary of the added Jira epic.
-* **Assignee** - This shows the avatar of the the epic assignee.
-Hovering over will display their user name.
+* **Assignee** – This shows the avatar of the the epic assignee.
+Hovering over the avatar displays their user name.
-* **Progress** - This shows the progress of the epic by displaying total and completed Jira stories.
+* **Progress** – This shows the progress of the epic by displaying total and completed Jira stories.
-* Unlink button - By clicking **⨉**,, you can unlink this Jira epic from your initiative.
+* Unlink button (**⨉**) - By clicking **⨉**, you can unlink this Jira epic from your initiative.

 Now you can proceed to [add planning information](#add-planning-information).